uscxav/SGD213_Task-2-Wiki-Template/Proposal/project_justification.md

 ### Requirements
 * A base working Player Controller that can move and crouch
- * sentries that move back and forth between 2 points (that can be changed by Ian)
+ * Sentries that move back and forth between 2 points (that can be changed by Ian)
  * Cameras that are stationary and scan an area
  * Interaction with Doors and Boxes
- * scanning needs to be blocked by walls/crates so players can hide from enemies/cameras
+ * Scanning needs to be blocked by walls/crates so players can hide from enemies/cameras

 ### Expectations
 Project delivered on time